 Cosmology is a branch of astronomy that involves the origin and evolution of the universe, from the Big Bang to today and on into the future.
 According to NASA (opens in new tab), the definition of cosmology is "the scientific study of the large scale properties of the universe as a whole."

 Cosmologists puzzle over exotic concepts like string theory, dark matter and dark energy and whether there is one universe or many (sometimes called the multiverse).
 While other aspects astronomy deal with individual objects and phenomena or collections of objects, cosmology spans the entire universe from birth to death, with a wealth of mysteries at every stage.

 History of cosmology & astronomy

 Humanity's understanding of the universe has evolved significantly over time.
 In the early history of astronomy, Earth was regarded as the center of all things, with planets and stars orbiting it.
-In the 16th century, Polish scientist Nicolaus Copernicus suggested that Earth and the other planets in the solar system in fact orbited the sun, creating a profound shift in the understanding of the cosmos.
+In the 16th century, Polish scientist Nicolaus Copernicus suggested that Earth and the other planets in the solar system in fact orbited the sun, creating a profound shift in the understanding of the cosmos, according to The Royal Society (opens in new tab).
 In the late 17th century, Isaac Newton calculated how the forces between planets — specifically the gravitational forces — interacted.

 In recent decades, cosmologist Stephen Hawking determined that the universe itself is not infinite but has a definite size.
 However, it lacks a definite boundary.
 This is similar to Earth; although the planet is finite, a person traveling around it would never find the "end" but would instead constantly circle the globe.
 Hawking also proposed that the universe would not continue on forever but would eventually end.